xhf-F/cocoa_des_y3/README.md

     |    - void cpp_initial_setup();
     |    - void cpp_init_data_real(std::string COV, std::string MASK, std::string DATA);

 where `vec` is short for `std::vector<double>`.
 As a naming convention, the functions converted/adapted from Cosmolike starts with the prefix `cpp_` on `interface.cpp` (CPP stands for C++).
-There are also functions on how to initialize the interpolation tables of functions evaluated on the Boltzmann code
+There are also functions on how to initialize the interpolation tables of functions evaluated on the Boltzmann code, as shown below

     - void cpp_init_distances(vec io_z, vec io_chi);
     - void cpp_init_growth(vec io_z, vec io_G);